GJeannin0/SebastienFeser.github.io/index.md

 ## Array of Structures of Arrays
 I've decided to approach the problem by creating an AoSoA system.

-To stock the values of my *FourQuaternions*, I decided to use an "Array of Structures of Arrays".
+To stock the values of my *FourQuaternions*, I decided to use an Array of Structures of Arrays.
 <!--- explain more about AoS SoA and AoSoA --->
-"Structure of Arrays" is a layout separating elements of a structure into one parallel array per field.
+Structures of Arrays are a layout separating elements of a structure into one parallel array per field.
 It makes it easier to use them by packing them into SIMD instructions.
 So I must create those first.

 ![](ScalarVsSIMD.png)